Sirvy/splendid-framework/README.md

 # splendid-framework
 Splendid PHP Framework

-Simple MVC PHP Framework for little web projects.
+Simple MVC PHP Framework for little web projects made as my high school project.

-Make it fast.
-Make it secure.
+Also managed to write some small e-commerce apps in it.